Top 10 Meditation Retreats in Tibet

 - by Catherine

-Meditation can allow us to fully release stress, find inner peace and explore the potentials of the mind.
-While traveling in Tibet can allow us to see different scenery and find freedom and relaxation during the journey.
+Meditation can allow us to fully release stress, find inner peace and explore the potential of the mind.
+While traveling to Tibet can allow us to see different plateau scenery and find freedom and relaxation during the journey.
 If you combine meditation and Tibet travel, it will be an amazing journey of a lifetime!

 Here are the best five meditation destinations in Tibet including the top ten meditation retreats.
 Where do you prefer to go?

 Lhasa, the holy land of Tibetan Buddhism, also called Sunlight City, is located in the middle of the Tibetan Plateau.
 It is the capital of the Tibet Autonomous Region and the political, economic, cultural, and religious center, at an altitude of 3658 meters above sea level.

 This is a gathering place for devout believers.
 All the time, countless believers prostrate thousands of times, along their pilgrimage roads to Lhasa.

 What you should experience most in Lhasa is a slow lifestyle.
 Here, you will unconsciously slow down your pace and rhythm, follow the local Tibetans on the kora road of Barkhor Street at will and make some good wishes and blessings.

 There are some great places for meditation in and around Lhasa,

 Drak Yerpa Monastery is one of the four major meditation retreats in Tibet.
 It was built in the 7th century and has a history of 1,500 years.
 Located about 20 kilometers northeast of Lhasa, it belongs to Dazi County.